ISO 14001:2015 Clause 9 Performance evaluation

 - the analysis and evaluation are reliable and reproducible and enable the organization to report trends.

 The environmental performance analysis and evaluation results should be reported to those with responsibility and authority to initiate appropriate action.

-An EMS without effective monitoring and measurement processes are like driving at night without the headlights on — you know that you are moving but you can’t tell where you are going.
+An EMS without effective monitoring and measurement processes is like driving at night without the headlights on — you know that you are moving but you can’t tell where you are going.
 Monitoring in the sense of ISO 14001 means that the organization should check, review, inspect and observe its planned activities to ensure that they are occurring as intended.
 Monitoring generally means operating processes that can check whether something is happening as intended or planned.
 In some respects auditing processes address this, but also operational control procedures will apply.
-Thus if an operational control states that housekeeping audits will occur twice weekly then this is a monitoring process, i.e. the site is checked weekly for ‘good housekeeping practices’.
+Thus if an operational control states that housekeeping audits will occur twice weekly then this is a monitoring process, i.e. the site is checked weekly for ‘good housekeeping practices.
 This could also involve ‘visual’ checking of the integrity of bunding around solvent storage tanks for example.
-Measurement tends to mean that the size or magnitude of an event is measured, calculated or estimated with a numerical value assigned.
+Measurement tends to mean that the size or magnitude of an event is measured, calculated, or estimated with a numerical value assigned.
 This could include procedures for weighing wastes sent to landfill; the amount of gas or electricity consumed per week, measuring noise levels at the site boundary, etc. Additionally, any equipment used to calculate or estimate such numbers should be suitably calibrated so that a high level of confidence is gained that the numbers are indeed a true representation of the facts.
 Monitoring and measurement help you:

 - evaluate environmental performance;

 In short, monitoring and measurement help you manage your organization better.
 The results of pollution prevention and other efforts are easier to demonstrate when current and reliable data are available.
 These data can help you demonstrate the value of the EMS to top management.
 Your organization should develop means to: